julien-deoux/nina.js/README.md

 ### Setting up Nina in your project

-Nina is specifically meant to be used directly in the browser.
-No NPM instructions, just add this to your HTML file:
+Nina is explicitely meant to be used directly in the browser.
+No NPM instructions; just add this to your HTML file:

 ```html
 <script src="path/to/nina.js"></script>